KhNishad/Micro-finance-management-system-using-node-js/ReadME.txt

  #you must need to have node installed on your pc.
- #after downloading open the app in vscode(your editor) and run command form terminal > npm install
+ #after downloading open the app in vscode(your editor) and run command from terminal > npm install

- if will install al the dependencies and then run the server.js in your browser hit server 3000 to see the result.
+ if will install al the dependencies and then run the server.js in your browser, hit server 3000 to see the result.